datalad-handbook/book/docs/basics/101-121-siblings.rst

 mid-term project?
 Its a bit unfair that I can get your work, but you can't get mine."

-For example, your room mate might have googled about DataLad a bit.
+Consider, for example, that your room mate might have googled about DataLad a bit.
 On the `datalad homepage <https://www.datalad.org/>`_ he might have found very useful additional information, such as the ascii-cast on `dataset nesting <https://www.datalad.org/for/git-users>`_.
-Because he found this very helpful in understanding dataset nesting concepts, he decided to download the ``shell`` script that was used to generate this example from Github, and saves it in the ``code/`` directory.
+Because he found this very helpful in understanding dataset nesting concepts, he decided to download the ``shell`` script that was `used to generate this example <https://raw.githubusercontent.com/datalad/datalad.org/7e8e39b1f08d0a54ab521586f27ee918b4441d69/content/asciicast/seamless_nested_repos.sh>`_ from Github, and saves it in the ``code/`` directory.

-He also does it using the datalad command ``datalad download-url`` for it, that can take a commit message and will save the download right to the history!
+He does it using the datalad command ``datalad download-url`` that he also read about on the datalad homepage.
+This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history!

 Navigate into your dataset copy in ``mock_user/DataLad-101``,